alkoclick/alkoclick.github.io/words/You are my muse and I mean that not as compliment.md

 ![View from Miro's office](../media/view-from-miro-office.jpg)

 Okay, unironically though, it is a super nice place to work at.
 The offices are cool, the people I meet and work with every day are some of the top I've met in my career.
 You can  check out our [careers](https://miro.com/careers/open-positions/) page.
 If you have the opportunity to work there I'd wholeheartedly recommend it!
-And if you want a piece of more factual evidence [here's my paycheck data](https://elk.zone/hachyderm.io/@alkoclick/109961691533243967).
+And if you want a piece of more factual evidence here's my paycheck data:

+<iframe src="https://hachyderm.io/@alkoclick/109961691533243967/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="800" allowfullscreen="allowfullscreen"></iframe>

 Two thoughts on that last part:
 1) I struggled with whether I wanted to share my pay data openly for a while, but hey I think the only way that we make this whole capitalism thing more fair is by sharing information, right?